SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Analytics_features_not_starting.md

 ## Cause

-During the startup of DataMiner, there is a connection drop between SLAnalytics and SLNet, which leads to a failed database read before the connection can be recovered.
+During the startup of DataMiner, there may be a connection drop between SLAnalytics and SLNet, which can lead to a failed database read before the connection is recovered.

+> [!NOTE]
+> This issue is isolated to DataMiner Analytics features and does not affect any other functionalities.

 ## Workaround